Formula E: 2019–20

 For the sixth season of Formula E, two more manufacturers joined the series: Mercedes-Benz and Porsche.
-A number of rule changes were introduced to the championship, most notably the deduction of usable energy under safety car and Full Course Yellow conditions, with drivers having energy subtracted at 1kW⋅h per minute.
+A number of rule changes were introduced to the championship, most notably the deduction of usable energy under safety car and Full Course Yellow conditions, with drivers having energy subtracted at 1 kW⋅h per minute.
 Due to the COVID-19 pandemic the championship was suspended in March 2020 and all scheduled races were eventually cancelled.
 The season was completed in August with six races at the Tempelhof Airport Street Circuit in Berlin on three different layouts (a race on the reverse layout, a race on the normal layout, and a race with a new extended layout) with two races each.

 The season's champion was António Félix da Costa who clinched his first title with two races left.
 DS Techeetah became team champions for the second time in a row.

 2020–21

 Starting with its seventh season, the Formula E Championship was granted FIA World Championship status, due to it having met the criteria of having four manufacturer competitors and races on three continents since the 2015–16 season.
 The facelift of the Spark Gen2 car called the Gen2 EVO, was originally scheduled to debut in this season, but was later delayed and eventually cancelled due to the COVID-19 pandemic.

-In late 2020, Audi and BMW announced their withdrawal from Formula E after the 2020–21 season, although BMW allowed Andretti Autosport to also use their powertrain during the following season.
+In late 2020, Audi and BMW announced their withdrawal from Formula E after the 2020–21 season, although BMW and Audi allowed Andretti Autosport and Envision Racing respectively to continue using their powertrains during the 2021–22 season.

 The season ended in August 2021 with 15 races.
 Nyck de Vries claimed his first world champion title after winning two races, while Mercedes-EQ won the teams' championship.

 2021–22

 The 2021–22 FIA Formula E season is the eighth season of the FIA Formula E World Championship and the final season of the "Gen2" car era.
 The season started in January 2022 in Diriyah.

 Instead of removing usable energy from drivers under the safety car and FCY, there will be added time to the race.
 For every full minute the race is neutralized within the first 40 minutes, there is 45 seconds of added time.
 This can add up to a maximum of 10 minutes.

-Race power was also increased to 220 kW and attack mode was increased to 250kW, matching the power from Fanboost.
+Race power was also increased to 220 kW and attack mode was increased to 250 kW, matching the power from Fanboost.

 Season 8 also introduced a new qualifying format, featuring 2 groups, A and B, where the top 4 in each would progress to duels.

 Stoffel Vandoorne won the Drivers title, whilst Mercedes EQ won the teams championship for the second time in a row.